RavikanthEragapati/SpringAI/README.md

 * Add In-Memory Chat Memory Repository to maintain Chat History.

 ## Where can I learn more about SpringAI?
-There is no better place to learn from then the direct source i.e. https://docs.spring.io/spring-ai/reference/index.html
+There is no better place to learn from than the direct source i.e. https://docs.spring.io/spring-ai/reference/index.html

 ## Setup Ollama on MAC (For Windows and Linux instructions see [Winsows](https://github.com/ollama/ollama/blob/main/docs/windows.md) / [Linux](https://github.com/ollama/ollama/blob/main/docs/linux.md))